Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 "Disabled" means that you are unable to perform all the material duties of your job, not doing any work for payment, and under the regular and continuing care of a physician.

 You are required to use your accrued sick days up to a maximum of 12 weeks under the University's policy for FMLA leave.
-This may require you to use up to a maximum of 60 sick days (if they are available) to cover the FMLA period (12 weeks X 5 days).
+This may require you to use up to a maximum of 60 sick days (if they are available) to cover the FMLA period (12 weeks x 5 days).
+In addition, sick time must be exhausted before you are eligible for short-term disability payments.

 If you are not eligible for an FMLA leave, you must still use your accrued sick days.